jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03e.md

 diameters of the curve; that which is understood from this, is that where
 ( p 2 − 1) takes positive values as well as negative ones.

 Scholium 1.

 688. Below it is observed that this brachistochrone curve is congruent with the tautochrone curve for the same hypothesis of the resistance.
 Now there is a difference between tautochronous and brachistochronous motions, as according to tautochronous motion being obtained, the body must descend on the branch CNB and ascend on the other; while the opposite is true for the brachistochrone motion, as it must descend along AMB.
-Yet meanwhile each of these curves certainly is worthy of attention, and since in vacuo the same agreement is observed. [p.
-374]EULER'S MECHANICA VOL. 2.
+Yet meanwhile each of these curves certainly is worthy of attention, and since in vacuo the same agreement is observed.
-Chapter 3e.
-Translated and annotated by Ian Bruce. page 532

 Example 3.

 689. The medium resists in the ratio of the square of the speeds, thus so that m = 2.
 This equation is obtained for the curve sought : now in constructing the curve :